TristanVarewijck/bt-eindopdracht/README.md

 ## Wireflow

-Here you can see 2 activity diagrams on usual behaviours of the user of this app.
+Here you can see the wireflow of this app wich represents the core functionality of this app.
+Below you can also see the layers my app is build out off with the core layer as most important.

 1. Wireflow <br>
    <img src="https://github.com/TristanVarewijck/bt-eindopdracht/blob/main/public/images/readme/coreFunction.png" alt="wireflow" width="600px"/>